-Through marriage, a foreign national can become an immediate relative of a United States citizen, allowing him or her to apply for permanent residency in the U.S. The immediate relative classification allows a foreign national to apply for a visa without having to worry about preference categories or priority backlogs, since an immigrant visa will always be available to him or her.
+Through marriage, a foreign national can become an immediate relative of a United States citizen, allowing him or her to apply for a green card through marriage in the U.S. The immediate relative classification allows a foreign national to apply for a visa without having to worry about preference categories or priority backlogs, since an immigrant visa will always be available to him or her.
 However, the adjustment of status process involves a lot of paperwork, obligatory bureaucratic processes, and even an interview.
 Having an experienced immigration law attorney can help out immensely.

 At the Immigration Law Office of Los Angeles, P.C., we make sure our clients feel secure every step of the way.
 We immediately respond to our clients’ inquiries and keep them up to date with their progress from start to finish.
 That is why we are known for providing quality service in addition to sound legal counsel.
 To find out more about how we can help you with your immigration issues, call us today at (800) 792-9889.

 What are the Requirements for Adjustment of Status through Marriage?

 A foreign national who is interested in applying for adjustment of status through marriage should fulfill the following conditions: